bleyerj/dolfinx_materials/demos/jax/elastoplasticity/plane_elastoplasticity.md

 # Finite-element simulations of JAX elastoplasticity

 In this example, we show how to use an elastoplastic `JAXMaterial` within a `FEniCSx` finite-element simulation.
 We use a von Mises elastoplastic material with a general isotropic hardening model.
+The JAX implementation of such a behavior is described in [](/jax_elastoplasticity.md#generic-elastoplasticity-with-isotropic-hardening).

 ```{image} /images/elastoplasticity.gif
 :align: center